alexbakker17/alexbakker17/README.md

 - 👋 Hi, I’m Alex Bakker-Noguer
 - 👀 I’m interested in data and sport
+- 🌱 I’m currently employed as a Data Analyst at the Lawn Tennis Association in the UK
-- 🌱 I’m currently studying a Data Science Masters at Loughborough University
+- 🌱 I have also recently finished studying for a Data Science Master's at Loughborough University
 - 🌱 I have a 1st Class Bachelors Degree in Sport and Exercise Science from Loughborough University
 - 📫 How to reach me: alexbakker17@gmail.com